 To be eligible to compete in Open, Intermediate and Junior classes, you must have passed your C test.
 In the Under 12 class, riders must have passed the D+ test.
 All riders must be active members of their Branch and be paid up members of the Irish Pony Club.
 They must have participated at three appropriate rallies since 1st June of the previous year, two of which should be cross country and on the horse on which they now wish to event.
 District Commissioners have discretion in this regard, and have to sign off on the form that this particular child is able to go cross country.
 Ponies and horses must be 5 years old or over for all competitions, there is no height limit for horses but a horse/pony is only allowed to go under one rider at one event.
 It must not go eventing again the next day!

-U12 – children who are under 12 years of age on 1st January of current calendar year; must have D+ Test to participate.
-U12’s don’t qualify for the IPC EVENTING championships, which are held in a different location each year in August.
+U12 – children who are under 12 years of age on 1st January of current calendar year and must have D+ Test to participate.
+U12’s now qualify for the IPC EVENTING championships, which are held in a different location each year in August.
 The maximum height of jumps is 80cm for show jumping and cross-country.
-Some Under 12 competitions include a Starter Stakes class.
 Click here for U12 Eventing Dressage Test: IPC Pre-Novice Test (2019).

-Junior – members who are under 15 years of age on 1st January of current calendar year; competitors must have C Test!
+Junior – members who are under 15 years of age on 1st January of current calendar year; competitors must have C Test.
 Teams of 3 or 4 can participate in the IPC EVENTING championships.
 The maximum height of jumps is 90cm for show jumping and 90cm for cross-country.
 Any rider negotiating a 90 cm cross country track, whether it is a qualifier or a novice competition, must have their C test.
 Click Here for Junior Eventing Dressage Test – BE Test 95 (2012)

 Intermediate – members must be under 23 years of age on 1st January of current calendar year; competitors must have C Test.
 You may do Intermediate Eventing even if you have your B test.
 The maximum height of jumps is 1m for show jumping and cross-country.
 Click here for Intermediate Eventing Dressage Test – BE Test 96 (2016)